Aubagne tramway: Current system (2014–present)

 The length of the tram line runs between seven stations all of which are located within Aubagne.
-The tram line, like the municipal bus system which has been operating tariff-free since 15 May 2009, sat a world first in public transportation.
-The initial project comprised two lines with a common central section; the second line was cancelled in 2014.
+The tram line, like the municipal bus system which has been operating tariff-free since 15 May 2009, set a world first in public transportation.
+The initial project comprised two lines with a common central section; the second line was canceled in 2014.

 Future developments

 In 2019, Bouches-du-Rhône Departmental Council President Martine Vassal announced an extension of Line T to La Bouilladisse via Roquevaire and Auriol.
-The project, which will cost 136 million euros, is partly founded on the disused Aubagne to La Barque Line, which closed in 2002.
+The project, which will cost 136 million euros, will partially use the disused Aubagne to La Barque Line, which closed in 2002.

 Works between Aubagne and Auriol are scheduled to start in 2021 for an opening in 2023; the extension to La Bouilladisse will open by 2025.